dfrappart/training-terraform-intermediate-labs/labs/CreateMultipleStorageAccounts.md

 in the *configuration/dev* folder, update the *dev.tfvars* file content.
 Remove the previous value of **storage_account_names** and add the following block

+**Warning!**: Due to the DNS replication, storage name cannot be reused just after destro.
+To avoid issue during the lab, ensure that the storage name are changedbefore re-creating new storage.

 ```hcl
 storage_account_names = {
     "a_unique_storage_account_name" = {